 - Mashed Potatoes and Stuffing are to be made the night before.
-Limited time and severely limited equipment means I need those pans to get right into the stuff that needs to be made day-of.
+Limited time and severely limited equipment means I need those pans freed up for the stuff that needs to be made day-of.

 - Try to leave earlier from work on Thursday and make: Turkey (duh), gravy from a McCormick’s mix, fresh string beans, and Swedish apple pie because it’s easier and less stressful than regular apple pie.

-Frenchman hopped on board the plan and made several trips to several grocery stores early in the week to ensure I’d have the ingredients I needed, while I continued working late on this enormous project.
+Frenchman hopped on board the plan and made several trips to multiple grocery stores early in the week to ensure I’d have the ingredients I needed, while I continued working late on this enormous project.

 An American-sized holiday in a French-sized kitchen

 — Jennifer Hattam (@TheTurkishLife) November 23, 2016

 Now I thought last year was a challenge, in terms of kitchen constrictions.
 Turns out, while I’ve upgraded to a REAL OVEN YOU GUYS!!! in our temporary rental, I had taken for granted the availability of the rest of the supplies that I did have in our last place.
 We have, basically, 1 dish to bake in.
 We have a single medium saucepan and a skillet we brought with us.
 A peeler for all the potatoes and apples?
 No such luck.
-If two things need to made in a pan, of of ’em has to be done ahead (hence the Wednesday mashed potatoes and stuffing).
+If two things need to be made in a pan, of of ’em has to be done ahead (hence the Wednesday mashed potatoes and stuffing).